Herbert Eimert: Career

 From 1927 until 1933 he was employed at the Cologne Radio and wrote for music magazines such as Melos and the Neue Zeitschrift für Musik.
 In 1930 he became a music critic for the Kölner Stadt-Anzeiger, and from 1935 until 1945 worked as an editor at the Kölnische Zeitung.

 In 1945, he became the first salaried staff member of the Cologne Radio (NWDR), administered by the British occupation forces.
 In 1947, he took over the NWDR Department of Cultural Reporting, and, in 1948, initiated the Musikalische Nachtprogramme (late-night music programs), which he directed until 1965.
 In 1951, Eimert and Werner Meyer-Eppler persuaded the director of NWDR, Hanns Hartmann, to create a Studio for Electronic Music, which Eimert directed until 1962.
 This became the most influential studio in the world during the 1950s and 1960s, with composers such as Michael von Biel, Konrad Boehmer, Herbert Brün, Jean-Claude Éloy, Péter Eötvös, Franco Evangelisti, Luc Ferrari, Johannes Fritsch, Rolf Gehlhaar, Karel Goeyvaerts, Hermann Heiss, York Höller, Maki Ishii, David C. Johnson, Mauricio Kagel, Gottfried Michael Koenig, Petr Kotik, Włodzimierz Kotoński, Ernst Krenek, Ladislav Kupkovič, György Ligeti, Mesías Maiguashca, Bo Nilsson, Henri Pousseur, Roger Smalley, Karlheinz Stockhausen (who succeeded Eimert as director), Dimitri Terzakis, Iannis Xenakis, and Bernd Alois Zimmermann working there.
 Cornelius Cardew also worked there in 1958.
+The last composer invited by Eimert to work in the Studio was Konrad Boehmer, recruited in 1959 when he was still a "school boy."

 In 1950, he published the Lehrbuch zur Zwölftonmusik, which became one of the best-known introductory texts on Schoenbergian twelve-tone technique, and was translated into Italian, Spanish, and Hungarian.
 From 1955 until 1962 he edited in conjunction with Karlheinz Stockhausen the influential journal Die Reihe.
 His book Grundlagen der musikalischen Reihentechnik appeared in 1964.
 From 1951 until 1957 he lectured at the Darmstadt International Vacation Courses for New Music.
 In 1965 he became professor at the Hochschule für Musik in Cologne and directed their Studio for Electronic Music until 1971.
 Together with Hans Ulrich Humpert, his successor at the electronic studio of the Musikhochschule, he worked on the Lexikon der elektronischen Musik (Dictionary of Electronic Music).
 Just short of completing the manuscript, Eimert died on 15 December 1972, either in Düsseldorf or Cologne.

+Among Eimert's notable students was Clarence Barlow.